 Disk image is a replica or a copy of the data stored within the disks in your computer.
 A disk image will contain the contents of the data storage device and replicates the structure of such devices.
 It will also contain OS partitions.
 Disk imaging or computer imaging is essentially a means to copy the Operating System and the data stored in a disk from the master system to distribute it to other target computers.
 Automating this process is beneficial for the IT team, which OS Deployer does in a few simple steps.

 A disk image comes in handy in the event of an accidental disk crash due to a virus attack or an unforeseen hardware failure.
 It will also be useful in deploying the captured disk image to the computers of new joiners in an organization, migrating to a new model/manufacturer or when you want to upgrade hard disk or change the existing hard disk.

 Disk imaging works by copying the content stored in partitions, partition details, disk details and Os partitions.
-All these data will be stored in a network share.
+All these data obtained from imaging a hard drive will be stored in a network share.
 The contents of the disk can be compressed based on the user's requirements.
 All the configurations and installed applications will be copied from the selected partitions.